RetClean: Retrieval-Based Data Cleaning Using Foundation Models and Data Lakes: Introduction

+In this demo proposal, we present \sys, an end-to-end LLM-powered data cleaning solution that supports three different data cleaning scenarios (see Figure~\ref{fig:overview}).
+Using \sys, the audience will have a hands-on experience in testing few different models on various datasets.

-\stitle{Scenario 1: Data cleaning with \chat.} We first showcase how our system harnesses the capabilities of \chat.
+\stitle{Scenario 1: Data cleaning with public cloud-based LLMs (e.g., GPT family and Google Gemini).} We first showcase how our system harnesses the capabilities of such massive LLMs.
 The process is simple: the user uploads a table and identifies the column that may contain errors.
-Next, we serialize each tuple as a prompt and utilize \chat to suggest the correct value(s) for the dirty cells.
+Next, we serialize each tuple as a prompt and utilize the selected LLM to suggest the correct value(s) for the dirty cells.
+Several prompt templates can be tried to get the best results from these LLMs.

-It is important to note that while foundation models hold promise in data cleaning, they are not a silver bullet solution.
-There may be instances where the models produce errors, such as imputing missing values with incorrect values.
-In addition, since these models are generative in nature, they may not be able to provide an explanation for how the imputed values were generated, which may limit their usefulness in applications that require explicit explanations.

-\stitle{Scenario 2: Retrieval-based data cleaning with \chat.} To overcome the limitations where \chat may struggle with datasets it has never seen before and the lack of explainability, we developed a {\em retrieval-based} data cleaning approach.
-Specifically, the domain expert provides a data lake that serves as a source of domain knowledge. \sys indexes this data lake either offline for massive data lakes or online at cleaning time for small data lakes (both modes are supported).
+\stitle{Scenario 2: Retrieval-based data cleaning with public cloud-based LLMs (e.g., GPT family and Google Gemini).} To overcome the limitations where public LLMs may struggle with datasets that they have never seen before and the lack of explainability of the results they return, we demonstrate the effectiveness of {\em retrieval-based} data cleaning based on the RAG (Retrieval Augmented Generation) approach.
+Specifically, the domain expert provides a data lake that serves as a source of domain knowledge that could potentially contain data that can be used for cleaning the input table. \sys indexes this data lake either offline for massive data lakes or online at cleaning time for small data lakes.
 Then, at cleaning time and given a dirty tuple, \sys retrieves the top-$k$ tuples from the data lake that could potentially help the cleaning task.
-Then, we utilize \chat to make inferences about which value to use along with its source tuple--providing a better explainability compared to Scenario 1.
+Then, we utilize the selected LLM to make inferences about which value to use along with its source tuple--providing a better explainability compared to Scenario 1.

-For both Scenarios 1 and 2, one legitimate concern when using externally hosted foundation models such as \chat is data privacy.
-The model could potentially learn and retain sensitive information from the data it has seen.
-To ensure the confidentiality of the data being processed, companies with sensitive data will not use \chat for data cleaning.
-That motivates our third scenario.